*Scroll to the bottom of the page to learn more about Distressed Schools.

 - students who do not live in the attendance zone and do not have siblings enrolled in the school

-Parents interested in applying for their child to participate in a LRSD P3 or P4 class should complete the registration paperwork during the January/February registration period for the school year beginning in August and provide proof of income with the application.
+Parents interested in applying for their child to participate in a LRSD P3 or P4 class should complete the registration paperwork during the open registration period for the school year.
 A computerized selected scramble will be utilized in the new assignment process.
 Therefore, no numbered waiting list will exist.
 When additional seats become available, students will be assigned to the appropriate categores and another scramble will be intiated to fill available seats.
 No district transportation will be provided for P3 or P4 students.
 PLEASE NOTE: No correspondence will be sent to you if your student was not selected for the P3 or P4 Program.

 Click here for additional information.